Area laws and tensor networks for maximally mixed ground states: Overview of the proof of thm:bootstrapping

-A key observation is made by \Lem{lem:SR-Dmax}, which is a modification of the bootstrapping lemma presented in \cRef{ref:Arad2013-1DAL}.
-Using this lemma and the fact that the Schmidt rank of $K$ is $D$, we upperbound the maximum information of $K\sigma_L\otimes\sigma_R K^\dagger$ by noting that there exists a product state $\tau_L\otimes \tau_R$ such that
+We now perform a procedure in the spirit of the bootstrapping lemma from \cRef{ref:Arad2013-1DAL} adapted to mixed states and max information.
+Using \Lem{lem:SR-Dmax} and the fact that the Schmidt rank of $K$ is $D$, we upperbound the maximum information of $K\sigma_L\otimes\sigma_R K^\dagger$ using a product state $\tau_L\otimes \tau_R$ such that